omule0/TodoApp/README.md

 Our reminder feature sends you an email with a link to the task, allowing you to easily access and complete it.
 You can also specify when you want to be reminded, ensuring that you never miss a task.
 If a task is incomplete but its scheduled time has passed, our app will automatically mark it as skipped.

+Our app also allows you to delete any task that you no longer need.
+To ensure optimal performance, we only store your tasks for up to seven days, after which they are automatically deleted.
+Say goodbye to missed deadlines and unfinished tasks, and say hello to efficient task management with our To-Do app!